florianneukirchen/scipy_filters/README.md

 ### Git main
 - Avoid overflow error in unsharp mask by calculating in float64
-- Advanced option to set the dtype of the output (default is dtype of input or float32, depending on filter)
+- Advanced option to set the dtype of the output (default is dtype of input or float32 for some filters to avoid clipping and overflow errors)
-- Avoid overflow errors by setting default output dtype to float32 for some filters
-- Convolve: do not devide through sum of kernel if sum is 0
+- Convolve: normalize with sum of absolute values of kernel as default, not simply the sum
 - Use sizes widget in more filters
+- More load options for kernel/structure/footprint
 - New origin widget and add origin as parameter to a couple of filters

 ### 0.2 (03/2024)